javohirbek-khoshimov/Realsoft-AI-task/README.md

 - [License](#license)

 ## Dataset
-The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams).
-It contains various features related to student demographics, study time, and previous scores.
+The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com).
+It contains various datasets related to any field.

 ## Data Preprocessing
 1. **Loading Data:** The data is loaded using pandas.